syncfusion-content/blazor-docs/blazor/dialog/localization.md

+---
+layout: post
+title: Localization in Blazor Dialog Component | Syncfusion
+description: Learn about Localization in Blazor Dialog component of Syncfusion, and more details.
+platform: Blazor
+control: Dialog
+documentation: ug
+---

 # Localization

 Localization library allows you to localize the default text content of Dialog.
 In Dialog, the close button's tooltip text alone will be localized based on the culture.